 4. Open a window

-If you have a vented dryer, it's going to blow moist air back into the room.
+If you have a vented dryer, it's going to blow moist air back into the room, increasing the humidity of the air the dryer is sucking in.
 This means your dryer will have to work harder to dry your clothes, which will cost you more.

 Open a window in your laundry space whenever you use your dryer, or use your home's ducting (if it's available).